stock2shop/website/content/help-centre/Channel to S2S/Tax not raised correctly in ERP.md

 ---
-title: "Tax is not raised correctly in my Accounting System"
+title: "Tax is not raised correctly in my accounting system"
 heading: ""
 description: ""
 menu:
   help_centre:
     parent: Channel to S2S
-    name: Why is tax not raised correctly on the ERP
+    name: Why is tax not raised correctly in the ERP
 image: ""
 ---